usnistgov/oscal-xproc3/README.md

 - [OSCAL web site](oscal)
 - [OSCAL model reference site](oscal-reference)
 - [OSCAL Github code repository](oscal-repo)
+- [OSCAL XSLT code repository](oscal-xslt) - has code that will be useful here

 More sites and repositories are devoted to OSCAL and OSCAL tools, but these are the references to start with.